jlovejo2/Consilience_Learning_PlatForm/README.md

 ### Password Hashing
 - Bcryptjs was used for password hashing
-    - It is implemented when a new user is created
+    - Implemented when a new user is created
-    - There are 10 rounds of salting
+    - 10 rounds of salting
-    - The unhashed password is never stored in the database
+    - Unhashed password is never stored in the database
-    - all objects performing a response to json have hashed passwords deliberately deleted (collection replicas made via {...xyz._doc})
+    - all objects performing a response to json have hashed passwords deliberately deleted from collection replicas made via ({ ...xyz._doc })

 ### Generating environmental secrets
 - open terminal in vscode